 - Understand how enabling SAML SSO may affect your implementation or workflows

 SAML SSO sessions can occur behind existing VPN or IP-restrictions if enabled for your MindTouch site.
-See our technical SAML SSO notes for more information on additional security measures.
+See our SAML SSO FAQ for more information on additional security measures.

 Collect information from your IdP